dalmo1991/superflexPy/doc/elements_list.rst

 - linker
 - transparent element

-All of them are designed to operate with an infinite number of fluxes and, when possible, with infinite upstream or downstream elements.

-Apart from those, there are also some connectors that have been implemented as part of a specific configuration, to achieve a particular design.
-Such elements are listed in this section.
+In addition, customized connectors have been implemented to achieve a specific model design.
+These customized elements are listed in this section.

 Flux aggregator (GR4J)
 **********************

-This element is part of the GR4J model and it is used to aggregate the fluxes to calculate the output of the unit.
+This element is used to combine routing, exchange and outflow fluxes in the GR4J model.
 Further details are provided in the page :ref:`gr4j_example`.

 .. code-block:: python